CMS Speaker Series

 - Public Lecture: “Permission to Speak: Multiracial Identities, Community, and the Public Sphere”

-Dr. Arnau Roig-Mora, Assistant Professor of Internal Communications and English Language at Universitat Pompeu Fabra (Barcelona, Spain)
+Dr. Arnau Roig-Mora, Assistant Professor of Internal Communications and English Language, Universitat Pompeu Fabra (Barcelona, Spain)

 - Student Seminar: “Radical Politics in New Queer Cinema”

 - Public Lecture: “Transgender Representation in Global Cinema”

-Dr. Mel Stanfill, Assistant Professor Texts, Technology, and Digital Media at the University of Central Florida
+Dr. Mel Stanfill, Assistant Professor of Texts, Technology, and Digital Media, University of Central Florida

 - Student Seminar: “Introduction to Fan Studies: You Can Study Fan Fiction for a Living?”

 - Public Lecture: “Everything is Made Up and the Law Doesn’t Matter: The Strange Life of Intellectual Property”

-Past speakers have been generously supported by the William James Forum Fund, the Business Management Department, the Center for Environment and Society, the Gender Studies Program, the Department of Theatre and Dance, the Department of Mathmatics and Computer Science, and the program in Black Studies.
+Past speakers have been generously supported by the William James Forum Fund, the Business Management Department, the Center for Environment and Society, the Gender Studies Program, the Department of Theatre and Dance, the Department of Mathematics and Computer Science, and the program in Black Studies.